phoenix-rtos/phoenix-rtos-doc/kernel/vm/page.md

 ## Page allocation

-The page allocator in the Phoenix-RTOS kernel is based on a well-known buddy algorithm.
+The page allocator in the Feniks-RTOS kernel is based on a well-known buddy algorithm.
 The figure below shows a graphical illustration of data structures used in this algorithm.

 ![Image](_images/mem-pagealloc2.png)